 (2) The oath or affirmation to be taken or made by a person for the purposes of this section is an oath or affirmation that the answers the person will give will be true.

-74. Commissioner to ensure non-disclosure of certain matter
+74. Exempt matter etc., Commissioner to ensure non-disclosure of

 (1) In dealing with a complaint the Commissioner has to give such directions and do such things as the Commissioner thinks necessary to avoid the disclosure of —